 In general, with the compulsory liquidation of a company, the directors powers cease.
 They are dismissed, and the Official Receiver takes over the overseeing of the company, recouping money for the creditors.
 However, as a director, you will be required to assist the liquidator in providing a statement of the company’s assets.

 All of your powers as a director will cease upon compulsory liquidation.
 You will not be able to manage the day-to-day responsibilities of the business and you must attend on the liquidator as and when reasonably required to do so.
 If as a director you have a contract of employment with the company, this is automatically terminated and like the rest of your employees, you would claim any employment entitlements from the Redundancy Payments Service.

 Outcomes of the Compulsory Liquidation process

 The main result of compulsory liquidation is the complete dissolution of the business.
 Typically, directors are not held personally responsible for the unpaid debts, unless they have been proven to act unlawfully or have given a personal guarantee.
-If the court finds the directors may have been guilty of wrongful trading, the director may have to make a repayment to the company.
+If the court finds the directors may have been guilty of wrongful trading or voidable transactions the director may have to make a repayment to the company.